Last updated: September 23, 2021

 Measures in Australia to limit the spread of COVID-19 vary by state and territory.
 Please check the individual state and territory websites for further information on restrictions.
 State and local authorities may levy fines on and/or arrest individuals not following physical distancing or other orders.
 Be prepared for measures in all Australian states and territories to change at any time:

-- The Australian Capital Territory (ACT) has imposed travel restrictions for COVID-19 affected areas.
-Residents travelling from affected areas must complete a travel declaration form at least 24 hours prior to entry and quarantine upon return to the ACT.
+- The Australian Capital Territory (ACT) is under a lockdown order until at least midnight October 15, 2021.
+Check the ACT government website for more details.
+Travel Restrictions are in place from COVID-19 affected areas.
+ACT residents travelling from affected areas must complete a travel declaration form at least 24 hours prior to entry and follow ACT government instructions upon return to the ACT.
 Non-ACT residents who have been in the affected areas may not visit the ACT unless they have an exemption.
 U.S. citizens should read and follow public guidelines regarding physical distancing, face coverings, and other health and safety measures.

-- Queensland has entry restrictions for individuals who have been in a declared COVID-19 hotspot .
+- The state of Queensland has COVID-19-related guidelines in place, including restrictions on movement and mask wearing requirements.
+See the Queensland Government website for more information.
+Queensland has entry restrictions for individuals who have been in a declared COVID-19 hotspot.
 U.S. citizens should read and follow the state’s COVID-related public health directions.

 - The government of Western Australia (WA) has enacted a controlled interstate border arrangement.
 All travelers must register online before traveling to Western Australia.
-The areas where travelers have spent time prior to arriving in Western Australia determine conditions of their entry and any possible quarantine and/or COVID-19 testing requirements.
-For further details and information about exemptions, please see the WA website.
+The areas where travelers have spent time prior to arriving in Western Australia determine conditions of their entry and any possible quarantine, vaccination, and/or COVID-19 testing requirements.
+For further details and information about exemptions and public guidelines regarding physical distancing, face coverings, and other health and safety measures, please see the WA website.

 - Are U.S. citizens required to quarantine?
 Yes

 - Are commercial flights operating?
-Yes, with some restrictions
+Yes, with significant restrictions

 - Is public transportation operating?
 Yes